 1974: Rev. Wilbur Howard becomes the United Church’s first Black moderator.
 More racialized moderators would follow.
 (Image courtesy of Broadview files)(From left to right) Very Rev. Sang Chul Lee, the first Asian Canadian moderator in 1988; Very Rev. Stan McKay, the first Indigenous moderator in 1922; and Rt.
 Rev Carmen Lansdowne, the first female Indigenous moderator, in 2022.
 (Photos from the Broadview files)

 1980: The United Church approves a contraception and abortion policy, affirming a woman’s right to choose.
-Three years later, church members rally in support of legalizing abortion.
+Three years later, Marilyn Perry (front) and other church members rally outside the Regina Court of Queen’s Bench in support of reproductive rights.
 (Photo courtesy of Broadview files)

 1986: Alberta Billy, who first called on the United Church to apologize to Indigenous people, addresses the General Council in Sudbury, Ont., before the church’s formal apology.
 The church would apologize again in 1998 for the harm caused by residential schools.
 (Photo from the UCC Archives)